Matt-Cowsert/FOCUS_Spec/specification/datasets/cost_and_usage/columns/commitmentdiscounttype.md

 Commitment Discount Type is a provider-assigned name to identify the type of [*commitment discount*](#glossary:commitment-discount) applied to the [*row*](#glossary:row).
 The CommitmentDiscountType column is only applicable to *commitment discounts* and not [*negotiated discounts*](#glossary:negotiated-discount).

+## Requirements

-The CommitmentDiscountType column adheres to the following requirements:
+CommitmentDiscountType adheres to the following requirements:

 * CommitmentDiscountType MUST be present in a Cost and Usage [*FOCUS dataset*](#glossary:FOCUS-dataset) when the provider supports *commitment discounts*.
 * CommitmentDiscountType MUST be of type String.